rwholt/Encounters-2022/README.md

 2. Over 87% of patients admitted into the hospital have recieve flu and both covid shots.
 3. The average length of stay for patients that go to the ER is 1 hr.
 4. Outpatient receives over 3k+ patients.
-5. The top reason is "Patient with a problem" from the Outpatient department.
+5. The top reason for a hospital visit is "Patient with a problem" from the Outpatient department.

 ### **Recommendations**